David C. Lindberg: Career

-Lindberg was the Hilldale Professor Emeritus of History of Science and past director of the Institute for Research in the Humanities, at the University of Wisconsin–Madison.
-Lindberg was the author or editor of more than a dozen books, received grants and awards from organizations that included the John Simon Guggenheim Memorial Foundation, the National Science Foundation, the National Endowment for the Humanities, the Institute for Advanced Study in Princeton, New Jersey, the History of Science Society, the Medieval Academy of America, and the University of Wisconsin–Madison.
-With Ronald Numbers, he co-edited two anthologies on the relationship between religion and science.
-Also with Numbers, Lindberg was general editor of the eight-volume Cambridge History of Science and with Michael Shank editor of its volume on medieval science.
-He served as president of the History of Science Society and was awarded its highest prize for lifetime scholarly achievement: the Sarton medal.
+Lindberg was the author or editor of more than a dozen books, received grants and awards from organizations that included the John Simon Guggenheim Memorial Foundation (University of Oxford, 1977–1978), the National Science Foundation, the National Endowment for the Humanities, the Institute for Advanced Study in Princeton, New Jersey (1970–1971), the History of Science Society, and the University of Wisconsin–Madison.
+He was a fellow of the Medieval Academy of America (1984), a full member of the Académie Internationale d'Histoire des Sciences (corresponding 1983; full 1991), and a fellow of the American Academy of Arts and Sciences.
+He served as president of the History of Science Society (1994–1995) and was awarded its highest prize for lifetime scholarly achievement, the Sarton medal, in 1999.